sivantha96/react-native-trays/README.md

 ## 📚 API Reference

-See [API.md](./API.md) for a complete reference of all types, hooks, and provider props.
+For a complete reference of all types, hooks, and provider props, see **[API.md](./API.md)**.

+For a detailed breakdown of all the available configuration options, see the **[TrayStackConfig documentation](./API.md#traystackconfig)**.

 ---

-## 🤗 Advanced Usage
+## 🥑 Advanced Usage

+`react-native-trays` is designed to be highly customizable.
+You can configure animations, gestures, keyboard handling, and more on a per-stack basis.

 ### Multiple Tray Stacks